crespohector/welcome-to-mod-7/README.md

 To ensure the quickest possible response to a question you are encouraged to literally copy, paste and fill this out when asking a question in slack.
 The Mod 7 team may ask you to do so if it seems like it might help expedite answering your question.

-1. What are you working on? (give us some context)
+1. What feature/task are you working on? (modals, API routes, React components, Reducer, etc)
 2. Describe the problem (what are you trying to do? what is it currently doing?)
 3. What error messages do you have? (server/front-end console, *if there is one*)
 4. What have you done to debug?
 What have you searched/tried?
 (THIS IS VERY HELPFUL TO DESCRIBE)